DLorenzoLaguno17/MultiplayerGame/README.md

-# Multiplayer Game
+# DOS Attack Game

-__ is a simple multiplayer game developed by 4th grade students Daniel Lorenzo and Jacobo Galofre which consists in shooting to death all the other players on the room!
+__ is a simple multiplayer game developed by 4th grade students Daniel Lorenzo and Jacobo Galofre.

+In the game you will be controlling a computer system that surfs through a network and battleing with up to 4 other players to see which one can get more kills.
+The objective is to perform a Denial-of-service or DOS attack to the other computer systems that are connected to the web until you shut them down by overflowing their request systems, to do so you will be able to move your computer system through the network and send (shoot) ping requests to the other systems.

 ## Project features